octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 > Final cost:          0.592977 XTZ

 ```

-The most useful pieces of information are the contract address (to interact with it), the fees and cost of the origination and the transaction hash.
+The most useful data here is the deployed contract address (to later interact with it), the cost of the origination and the transaction hash (to check its status on an explorer for instance).

-You can find some of these pieces of information in the json file under the `build/contracts` folder:
+You can find some of these data in the automatically generated JSON file under the `build/contracts` folder:
 ```
 {
 "contractName": "Raffle",